Firefighter Pre-Screening Process FAQ

 There are 10 steps an applicant must complete to be offered a job with the Calgary Fire Department (CFD).
 Due to the high number of applications we receive and the number of steps in the process, it can take six months or longer to successfully work through the process to the Eligibility List.

-Keep checking calgary.ca/fire for information on when we are accepting applications.
+Keep checking calgary.ca/careers/fire.html for information on when we are accepting applications.
 Once the application window opens, you are welcome to apply.

 No. We only accept applications from people who have completed all of our minimum qualifications before they apply.

 Wait until you receive a request from us.
 If you get this done too soon, it will not be valid for our process and it won’t be accepted.

 No, you will be asked to upload these documents after you are successful at the aptitude test.

 I met all of the minimum qualifications to apply, but I was told after applying that I was not competitive, why?

 The minimum qualifications to apply are just that, the minimum.
 If our application pool has enough qualified people, we may choose to only accept applications from people who have our pre-hire qualifications or who have prior experience and/or training.